eternagame/workspace-helpers/packages/nx/README.md

 ## Generators

-- preset - Nx workspace bootstrapping to be used on top of the Nx Core preset.
-Run this generator after running `create-nx-workspace --preset core` rather than specifying `@eternagame/nx` as the preset to allow all modifications from the core preset to be applied (see [this issue](https://github.com/nrwl/nx/issues/8917) for information on why this is necessary).
+- preset - Nx workspace bootstrapping.
+This generator will not currently work with `create-nx-workspace` - use `npx @eternagame/bootstrap` instead.
 - preset-eterna - Superset of the preset generator, but customized for projects managed by the Eterna project (whereas preset is usable in external contexts)
 - package - Adds an empty generic package to an Nx workspace